The Restless Books Prize for New Immigrant Writing

 To be awarded for fiction and nonfiction in alternating years

-The ethos of America is defined by its immigrants.
-Their stories have always been an essential component of the nation’s cultural consciousness, from Isaac Bashevis Singer to Jhumpa Lahiri, from Jacob Riis to Maxine Hong Kingston.
-In novels, short stories, memoirs, and works of journalism, immigrants have shown us what resilience and dedication we’re capable of, and have expanded our sense of what it means to be American.
-In these times of intense xenophobia, it is more important than ever that these stories reach the broadest possible audience.
+The ethos of the modern world is defined by immigrants.
+Their stories have always been an essential component of our cultural consciousness, from Isaac Bashevis Singer to Isabel Allende, from Milan Kundera to Maxine Hong Kingston.
+In novels, short stories, memoirs, and works of journalism, immigrants have shown us what resilience and dedication we’re capable of, and have expanded our sense of what it means to be global citizens.
+In these times of intense xenophobia, it is more important than ever that these boundary-crossing stories reach the broadest possible audience.

 With that in mind, we are proud to present The Restless Books Prize for New Immigrant Writing.
 We are looking for extraordinary unpublished submissions from emerging writers of sharp, culture-straddling writing that addresses identity in a global age.
 Each year, a distinguished panel of judges will select a winning manuscript to be published by Restless Books.
-We can’t wait to read what the new voices of America have to say, and to share it with the world.
+We can’t wait to read and share what the new voices of the world have to say.

 —Ilan Stavans, Publisher

 Submissions guidelines and eligibility

 The Restless Books Prize for New Immigrant Writing [hereafter referred to as “the Prize”] alternates yearly between accepting unpublished fiction and nonfiction submissions.
-Fiction submissions can take the form of a novel or a collection of short stories.
+Fiction submissions can take the form of a novel or a book-length collection of short stories.
 Nonfiction submissions can take the form of a memoir, a collection of essays, or a book-length work of narrative nonfiction.

 Fiction manuscripts must be complete.
-Nonfiction submissions must consist of either a complete manuscript, or a 25,000-word sample plus a detailed proposal that includes a synopsis and an annotated table of contents.
+Nonfiction submissions must consist of either a complete manuscript, or a sample of at least 25,000 words and a detailed proposal that includes a synopsis and an annotated table of contents.
 All submissions must be in English (translations welcome).

-Candidates must be first-generation residents of the United States.
-“First-generation” can refer either to people born in another country who relocated to the U.S., or to American-born residents whose parents were born elsewhere.
+Candidates must be first-generation residents of their country.
+“First-generation” can refer either to people born in another country who relocated, or to residents of a country whose parents were born elsewhere.